wagarcia27/frontend-million/README.md

 - ✅ **Performance Optimization** with efficient data handling
 - ✅ **Mobile-first Responsive Design** for all devices
 - ✅ **Professional UI/UX** with smooth animations and transitions
+- ✅ **Unit Testing** with Jest and React Testing Library for components and services

 ## 🚀 Advanced Features Implemented